-- Curative: Attempt to treat cancer by removing it
+- Curative: Attempt to treat pancreatic cancer by removing it

-- Palliative: Attempt to relieve symptoms and make you more comfortable
+- Palliative: Attempt to relieve symptoms of pancreatic cancer and make you more comfortable

 Pancreaticoduodenectomy is the most common surgery to attempt to remove a pancreatic tumor.
 Also known as the Whipple procedure, this operation removes:

 - Body of the pancreas (in some patients)